An Excellent Education For A Life of Christ-Centered Service

 - Our Elementary program, kindergarten – 5th grade, includes Art, Music and P.E. in addition to core academics.

-- Our Elementary program serves students with I.E.P. or 504 education plans through our P.L.A.C.E. program.
+- Our Elementary program serves students with I.E.P. or 504 education plans through our P.L.A.C.E.
+Services program.

 - Our Junior High School program, grades 6-8, includes a rigorous academic program including Science (with labs), Art, Spanish, and P.E.